evangipson/Interpreter/README.md

 - Run `dotnet run`

 ## Development
+- Hit `/scalar/v1` to see Scalar OpenAPI docs
 - Change or create any behaviors in the `scripts` directory
 - Create a new controller endpoint in the `src\Interpreter.API\Controllers\ScriptsController.cs` file to call that script
 - Note: To change the `scripts` location, update the application settings